Chukwuemeka-Peter-Eze/Nexus-artifact-repository/README.md

 ```

-The `source/` directory contains the actual application/build files used for the artifact publishing exercises.
-It is intentionally kept separate from Nexus administration material so the repository clearly distinguishes **artifact production** from **artifact management**.
+The gradle/ and maven/ directories contain the Java applications and build configurations used for artifact creation and publishing to Nexus Repository.

 ---